Can I Qualify For FHA Loan With Tax Lien

 In this article, we will cover and discuss the frequently asked question can I qualify for FHA loan with tax lien.
-The answer to can I qualify for an FHA loan with tax lien is yes under certain circumstances.
-You can qualify for an FHA loan with tax lien only if you have a written payment agreement with the Internal Revenue Service.
+The answer to can I qualify for FHA loan with tax lien is yes under certain circumstances.
+You can qualify for FHA loan with tax lien only if you have a written payment agreement with the Internal Revenue Service.
 Just having the written payment agreement with the IRS is the start of the road to qualifying for an FHA loan with an IRS tax lien.
 Homebuyers need to have three months of payment history payment to the Internal Revenue Service.
 Need to provide three months of canceled checks and/or bank statements showing documentation proof of payment.

 What Are FHA Loans?

-FHA Loans are government-insured mortgage loans.
+FHA loans are government-insured mortgage loans.
 HUD, the parent of FHA, offers very lenient credit and income requirements.
 FHA Home Loans is the most popular mortgage loan program available to home buyers, especially first-time home buyers and borrowers with bad credit.
-HUD, the United States Department of Housing and Urban Development, is the parent of the Federal Housing Administration or FHA.
-HUD 4000.1 FHA Handbook is the official handbook that outlines HUD Guidelines..
-Also lists the requirements for borrowers in qualifying for an FHA Loan With Tax Lien and other derogatory collections and credit items.

-FHA is not a mortgage lender.
+Qualifying for an FHA loan with a tax lien can be challenging but possible.
+In this section, we will cover some key points to consider: FHA is not a mortgage lender.
 HUD is a government enterprise whose role and the main function is to guarantee FHA loans that are originated and funded by private banks and lenders Lenders need to be approved by HUD.
 HUD Approved mortgage lenders need to follow FHA Guidelines in order for Loans that they originate and fund to be insured in the event of borrowers defaulting on their FHA loans.
 HUD only requires a 3.5% down payment on a home purchase for borrowers who can meet a minimum of a 580 FICO.

 Can I Qualify For FHA Loan With Tax Lien With 500 FICO Scores?